w3c/wot-discovery/proposals/geolocation.md

 item to which it is attached.
 For latitude and longitude, accuracy is given as a distance perpendicular to the gravity vector at that location, i.e. the region of uncertainty is a cylinder.
+Note that the "geolocation" link points to the TD itself.
 ```
 {
   "@context": [